Apply for a personal alcohol licence

 - a scan or photograph of the physical copy of your award for Personal Licence Holders (Level 2) certificate (we cannot accept a digitally issued certificate)

-- a basic criminal record certificate issued within the last month
+- a Disclosure and Barring Service (DBS) check issued within the last month

 - a copy of your proof of entitlement to work in the UK, such as a British or Irish passport or a right to work share code

 - 2 certified passport photos (certified by a solicitor or professional individual).
-Please complete and attach your photos to the form provided showing the front of the first photo and the back of the signed photo.
+Complete and attach your photos to the form provided showing the front of the first photo and the back of the signed photo.
 You will be asked to upload this as part of the application

 Ensure you have these documents available before you begin.